Zalgo Text Generator — Create Creepy Cursed Text That Drips

 Why is it called "he comes" text?

-The phrase "he comes" (often rendered as "HE COMES" in Zalgo text) originates from early Zalgo memes where the corrupted text was paired with the warning about the Zalgo entity arriving.
-It became a signature phrase in the creepypasta community and is now synonymous with the text style itself.
+The phrase "he comes" (often rendered as "HE COMES" in Zalgo text) comes from early Zalgo memes where the corrupted text was paired with a warning about the Zalgo entity showing up.
+It stuck, and now it's basically shorthand for the text style itself in the creepypasta community.

 Will Zalgo text break my website?

 Zalgo text uses valid Unicode combining diacritical marks, so it won't break modern websites or browsers.
 However, heavy Zalgo text can overflow containers, affect line heights, and cause layout shifts.
-Use it in areas with flexible spacing, and test on mobile devices before publishing.
+In the past, extremely heavy Zalgo messages have caused crashes in certain versions of Apple Messages and Gmail.
+Modern apps handle it much better, but it's still worth testing on mobile devices and using flexible spacing in your layouts before publishing.

 Does Zalgo text work on all platforms?